 As part of our research, we started a responsible disclosure procedure on 9th October 2018, after we identified 21 out 22 desktop viewer applications and 5 out of 7 online validation services vulnerable against at least one of our attacks.

-In cooperation with the BSI-CERT, we contacted all vendors, provided proof-of-concept exploits, and helped them to fix the issues.
+In cooperation with the CERT-Bund, we contacted all vendors, provided proof-of-concept exploits, and helped them to fix the issues.

 You can take a look at which PDF Reader you are using and compare the versions.
 If you use one of our analyzed Desktop Viewer Applications you already should have got an update for you Reader.